José Valentín: Major league statistics

 Valentín had success as one of the few shortstops with good home run power, averaging 25 homers and 80 RBI over a 162-game season for his career.
 Although he only has a .243 lifetime batting average (the lowest average among all qualified active players), he has established a .332 lifetime on-base percentage, evidencing his propensity to walk.

-Post-retirement career
+Post-playing career

 Owner/Player of Santurce Crabbers

 In 2004 it was announced that Valentín bought the Santurce Crabbers, one of the most historic professional baseball franchises of the Puerto Rico Baseball League (formerly known as LBPPR).
 He relocated the team to his native town, and renamed them the Manatí Atenienses.
 But after a decline in attendance and the restructuring of the league, Valentín moved the team back to Santurce in 2008, therefore launching the return of the Cangrejeros.
 He joined his home team as their second baseman becoming the only owner-player in the league.